 Appendicular abscess is a common complication of acute appendicitis, characterized by the accumulation of pus in the abdominal cavity.12 Traditionally, surgery, in the form of appendectomy, has been the primary treatment approach.
 However, with advancements in medical imaging, percutaneous drainage has emerged as a less invasive alternative for managing appendicular abscesses.
-This study aims to evaluate the efficacy of percutaneous drainage compared to surgical intervention in the management of appendicular abscess.
-Both methods are associated with different outcomes, and understanding their comparative effectiveness can guide clinical decisionmaking.13 This study focuses on patients diagnosed with acute appendicitis and appendicular abscess in a tertiary care setting.
+This study aims to evaluate the efficacy of percutaneous drainage surgical compared to intervention in the management of appendicular abscess.
+Both methods are associated with different outcomes, and understanding their comparative effectiveness can guide clinical decision-making.13 This study focuses on patients diagnosed with acute appendicitis and appendicular abscess in a tertiary care setting.

 The results of our study on the management of appendicular abscess through percutaneous drainage and surgery can be compared and contrasted with findings from several previous studies.
-Chaiyasoot et stitute for Excellence in Education & Research al. (2021 al. (2021) found that percutaneous drainage (EXP MAN) had fewer complications and a significantly shorter hospital stay compared to immediate appendectomy (IMM APP), with complication rates of 15% versus 58% and a hospital stay of 9.0 \pm 4.8 days versus 14.8 \pm 16.1 days, respectively.14 In our study, the percutaneous drainage group had a similar advantage, with a mean hospital stay of 7.2 \pm 2.5 days compared to 9.1 \pm 3.4 days in the surgery group.
+Chaiyasoot et al. (2021) found that percutaneous drainage (EXP MAN) had fewer complications and a significantly shorter hospital stay compared to immediate appendectomy (IMM APP), with complication rates of 15% versus 58% and a hospital stay of 9.0 ± 4.8 days versus 14.8 \pm 16.1 days, respectively.14 In our study, the percutaneous drainage group had a similar advantage, with a mean hospital stay of 7.2 ± 2.5 days compared to 9.1 ± 3.4 days in the surgery group.
 These findings align with the general trend observed in our results, where percutaneous drainage was associated with fewer complications and a shorter hospital stay.

 Marin et al. (2010) reported a clinical success rate of 90% in patients undergoing percutaneous abscess drainage, with no procedure-related complications.15 Our study also observed high success rates, with 86.2% of patients in the drainage group achieving complete resolution of the abscess, further supporting the efficacy of percutaneous drainage.

 Additionally, similar to Marin et al.'s finding, our study observed no significant differences in complication rates between the two groups, though the surgery group had slightly higher rates of postoperative complications.